10 Things Parents Should Never Say to Their Kids

 Choose instead to be honest with your child.
 “I know you really want to have a play date with Sarah this weekend and we’ll do our best to make that happen.
 Please remember that sometimes unexpected things come up, so I can’t guarantee that it will happen this weekend.”

 Be sure you really are doing your best if you say you will too.
 Keeping your word builds trust and breaking it deteriorates your connection, so be careful what you say, and then live up to your word as much as humanly possible.

-If you do break your word, acknowledge it and apologize to your child.
+If you do break your word, acknowledge it and apologise to your child.
 Remember, you’re teaching your kids how to behave when they fail to live up to their word.

 Breaking our word is something we all do at one time or another.
 And even if it’s over something that seems trivial to you, it could matter a lot to your child.
 So do your best to be an example of honesty, and when you’re not, step up and take responsibility for your failure.

 There are so many ways we minimise and belittle kids feelings, so watch out for this one.
 Children often value things that seem small and insignificant to our adult point of view.
 So, try to see things from your child’s point of view.
 Empathise with their feelings, even as you’re setting a boundary or saying no to their request.

 Try saying, “I know you really wanted to do that, but it’s not going to work out for today,” or “I’m sorry you’re disappointed and the answer is no”.
 These are far more respectful than trying to convince your child that their desires don’t really matter.